arfc/pride/data_processing/geothermal.md

 Total construction cost: 82.9 M$

 Electrical needs increase: 110,000 MWh/year to 125,000 MWh/year and decreased to 120,000 MWh/year

+Land use:
+Boreholes are placed 15 ft apart, which gives each borehole a surface area of 225 sq-ft.
+However, this boreholes will be underground eventually, so I don't think this should be a number a to worry about.

+Two stations:
+* North: 12,000 sq-ft
+* South: 16,480 sq-ft

 # Cost